wizardsardine/liana/doc/TRY.md

 This document is a short set of instructions for trying out Liana on Bitcoin signet.
 It does not attempt to give any nuance, details or describe alternative configurations.
 This guide uses an emulator of the Specter hardware signer.
-You can also use an actual Specter or Ledger hardware should you have one at hand.
-**Do not use the Specter emulator on the mainnet/with real funds.
-This guide is for a test network, Signet**

 This guide mostly assumes you are running a 64-bit Linux.